 - If you want to test different image(s), video(s) or copy, then duplicate the ad itself

-Take note that the process for approval can take up to 24 hours (or even more in some cases!).
+Be aware however that the process for approval can take up to 24 hours (or even more in some cases).
 This is especially true for new accounts that are launching their first campaigns.

 As such, it’s a good idea to double check that your ad is Facebook compliant so you don’t run into any issues and have your ads disapproved.